SoftBank's Arm files for U.S. IPO - ExBulletin

 SoftBank’s Arm files for U.S. IPO

-NEW YORK, April 29 (Reuters) – SoftBank Group Corp (9984.T) chipmaker Arm Ltd has filed a confidential filing with regulators for a listing on the U.S. stock market, Arm said on Saturday, paving the way for largest initial public offering this year.
+SoftBank Group Corp chipmaker Arm has filed a confidential filing with regulators for a U.S. stock market listing, Arm said on Saturday, paving the way for the biggest initial public offering this year.

-The IPO record shows Softbank continuing its successful bid despite unfavorable market conditions, after it said in March it planned to list Arm on the US stock market.
+The IPO record shows SoftBank is pushing ahead with the successful bid despite unfavorable market conditions, after it said in March it planned to list Arm on the U.S. stock market.

 U.S. IPOs, excluding listings for special purpose acquisition companies, have fallen about 22% to a total of just $2.35 billion since the start of the year, according to Dealogic, as stock market volatility and economic uncertainty discouraged many IPO hopes.